hzz4j/Mini-FrontEnd-project/README.md

 ## Mini-FontEnd-project

-Learn and Use HTML ,CSS,Javascript or Typescript knowledge to build mini project so that improve my front-end skill.
+Learn and Use HTML ,CSS,Javascript or Typescript And Vue3 knowledge to build mini project so that improve my front-end skill.

 > 项目总览地址： [静默的Mini FrontEnd Project Overview](https://q10viking.github.io/minifrontendproject/01%20%E9%A1%B9%E7%9B%AE%E5%88%97%E8%A1%A8.html)